Simultaneous multithreading: MIPS

+POWER/PowerPC/Power ISA

 IBM's Blue Gene/Q has 4-way SMT.

 The IBM POWER5, announced in May 2004, comes as either a dual core dual-chip module (DCM), or quad-core or oct-core multi-chip module (MCM), with each core including a two-thread SMT engine.
 IBM's implementation is more sophisticated than the previous ones, because it can assign a different priority to the various threads, is more fine-grained, and the SMT engine can be turned on and off dynamically, to better execute those workloads where an SMT processor would not increase performance.
 This is IBM's second implementation of generally available hardware multithreading.
 In 2010, IBM released systems based on the POWER7 processor with eight cores with each having four Simultaneous Intelligent Threads.
 This switches the threading mode between one thread, two threads or four threads depending on the number of process threads being scheduled at the time.
 This optimizes the use of the core for minimum response time or maximum throughput.
 IBM POWER8 has 8 intelligent simultaneous threads per core (SMT8).

+IBM Z

 IBM Z starting with the z13 processor in 2013 has two threads per core (SMT-2).

+SPARC

 Although many people reported that Sun Microsystems' UltraSPARC T1 (known as "Niagara" until its 14 November 2005 release) and the now defunct processor codenamed "Rock" (originally announced in 2005, but after many delays cancelled in 2010) are implementations of SPARC focused almost entirely on exploiting SMT and CMP techniques, Niagara is not actually using SMT.
 Sun refers to these combined approaches as "CMT", and the overall concept as "Throughput Computing".
 The Niagara has eight cores, but each core has only one pipeline, so actually it uses fine-grained multithreading.
 Unlike SMT, where instructions from multiple threads share the issue window each cycle, the processor uses a round robin policy to issue instructions from the next active thread each cycle.
 This makes it more similar to a barrel processor.
 Sun Microsystems' Rock processor is different: it has more complex cores that have more than one pipeline.

 The Oracle Corporation SPARC T3 has eight fine-grained threads per core; SPARC T4, SPARC T5, SPARC M5, M6 and M7 have eight fine-grained threads per core of which two can be executed simultaneously.

 Fujitsu SPARC64 VI has coarse-grained Vertical Multithreading (VMT) SPARC VII and newer have 2-way SMT.